-The 50 Unhealthiest Guilty Pleasure Foods on the Planet
+The Worst Guilty Pleasure Foods on the Planet

 It doesn't matter how many kale-and-quinoa salads you consume or steel-cut oats you spoon into your mouth; we all have a few delicious treats that we simply can't live without.
 It's one thing to control cravings, but what can't you give up entirely?
-At Eat This, Not That!, we set out to find out where Americans draw the line when it comes to our biggest guilty pleasure foods.
+We set out to find out where Americans draw the line when it comes to our biggest guilty pleasure foods.

 Belgian waffles tend to be bigger and thicker with deeper grids meant to hold even more syrup, butter, and cream, so that right there is reason enough to avoid choosing this as a breakfast option when you find yourself out to eat at a diner.
 Plus, they often get loaded with sugar and sweet batters, so they can go from bad to worse.
 They're also loaded with simple carbs, which makes them too easy to digest and not very promising when it comes to keeping you full and focused.